akash-kumar-dev/webpack-codemods/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security issue, please email the maintainers privately:
+If you discover a security issue, please email or message the maintainers privately.

-- security contact: security@example.com

 Please do not open public issues for security reports.
 We will acknowledge receipt, investigate, and provide a timeline for a fix when possible.